-- Parameters with numbers in the range from 100 to 199, because there might be interferences with special functions in the control. - Parameters with numbers in the range from 1200 to 1399, because there might be interferences with machine manufacturer-specific functions.
+- Variable range from 100 to 199, because there might be interferences with special functions in the control. - Variable range from 1200 to 1399, because there might be interferences with machine manufacturer-specific functions

 All of the parameters with displayed comments are used by the control within cycles or as transfer parameters.